 Apathy lets us live on the surface, and sometimes, that’s all we can manage.
 Sometimes, all we can do is mask our true feelings and stay afloat with shiny and meaningless activities.

 Our emotionally confused culture makes us believe that deep empathic living is impossible – as if true feelings or brilliant visions would slow us down unnecessarily, or prevent us from paying the rent, raising the kids, or turning the thankless crank.

-That’s not true, of course, but the overriding message in our culture tells us that we can’t stop to feel or dream, because we have to keep moving.
-In response, we can become highly distractible.
-This practice for apathy can help us find our meaning again.
+That’s a lie, of course, but the overriding message in our culture tells us that we can’t stop to feel or dream, because we have to keep moving.
+In response, we can become highly distractible, and apathy can become the boundary-setter in our lives.